middlebury/college-handbook/content/ii-ug-college-policies/ug-policies/academics/deg-prgms-proj.md

 Speaking, listening, reading, and writing in a language other than one's own exercise and expand the mind.
 Because of the close interdependence between language and culture, study of a foreign language helps one gain insights into other societies and ultimately one's own.
 Courses in this category include many, but not all, of those taught in a foreign language or which focus on texts in a foreign language.

 #### **2\.
 Cultures and Civilizations Requirement** {#cultures}

-**For students who entered the College prior to Fall 2017:**

-Middlebury College believes that students should have broad educational exposure to the variety of the world's cultures and civilizations, where these terms are broadly understood to intersect with geography, history, ethnicity, gender and other factors.
-Issues pertaining to culture are thus integral to most of the academic disciplines represented in the curriculum.
-Accordingly, Middlebury students are required to successfully complete four distinct courses to fulfill the cultures and civilizations requirement by taking a course in each of the following four categories:

-a. **AAL**: courses that focus on some aspect of the cultures and civilizations of Africa, Asia, Latin America, the Middle East, and the Caribbean.

-b. **CMP**: courses that focus on the process of comparison between and among cultures and civilizations, or courses that focus on the identity and experience of separable groups within cultures and civilizations.

-c. **EUR**: courses that focus on some aspect of European cultures and civilizations.

-d. **NOR**: courses that focus on some aspect of the cultures and civilizations of northern America (United States and Canada)

-A single course may be listed as fulfilling either AAL, EUR, or NOR (as recommended by the course instructor and determined by the Curriculum Committee).
-Courses that satisfy CMP may also carry one of the regional area designations, however a student may not count one of these courses toward both the CMP and AAL/EUR/NOR requirements.
-A student may also count the same course toward both an academic category requirement, and one of the cultures and civilizations requirements.
-Courses that count toward the major and the minor, winter term courses, summer study courses, and first-year student seminars may be used to satisfy the cultures and civilizations requirement.

-College Board Advanced Placement credits may not be used to satisfy distribution or cultures and civilizations requirements.

-**For students who enter the College in Fall 2017 or later:**

 Middlebury College believes that students should 1) have educational exposure to the variety of the world's cultures and civilizations, where these terms are broadly understood to intersect with geography, history, ethnicity, gender and other factors, and 2) engage critically with sameness, difference, culture, and perspective.
 These goals are integral to most of the academic disciplines represented in the curriculum.